matomo-org/component-cache/README.md

 single cache entry fast.
 This cache is even more useful in case you are using a slow backend such as a file or a database.
  Instead of having a hundred stat calls there will be only one.
 All cache entries it contains have the same life time.
  For fast performance it won't validate any cache ids.
 It is not possible to cache any objects using this cache.

+### Transient

+This class is used to cache any data during one request.
+It won't be persisted.

+All cache entries will be cached in a simple array meaning it is very fast to save and fetch cache entries.
+You can basically achieve the same by using a lazy cache and a backend that does not persist any data such as the array cache but this one will be a bit faster as it won't validate any cache ids and it allows you to cache any kind of objects.
+Compared to the lazy cache it does not support setting any life time as it will be only valid during one request anyway.
+Use this one if you read hundreds or thousands of cache entries and if performance really matters to you.

 ## Usage